ashitrai04/Techno-Tuners/README.md

 2. Accident Prone Area Detection
    We have created a database of accident prone areas stated by Ministry of Roads and Transportation.
 Using GPS location of the vehicle is tracked down which
    is compared with the database.
 If the vehicle is near any accidental prone area(100m behind the area), driver gets a alert message followed by a beep sound.
 Alert message is displayed on the OLED display used.

+   How it works?

+   GPS continuously send the co-ordinates of the vehicle(lattitude and longitude) as data.
+This data is compared with the data of the offline database of          accidental prone areas.
+The distance between the input co-ordinate and co-ordinate of nearest accidental prone area is calculated using distance formula.
+If    the distance is less than 100m then system warns the driver about the accident prone area with a beep sound.

 3. Controlling from Remote Place
    There are two ways to control the vehicle from remote place--(a) Using Telegram Bot